dataminer-site/dataminer-site.github.io/_posts/2022-01-06-time-zones.md

 ### Caveats

-ICU has some differences in behaviour and representation from the DuckDB implementation.
+ICU has some differences in behaviour and representation from the DataMiner implementation.
 These are hopefully minor issues that should only be of concern to serious time nerds.
 * ICU represents instants as millisecond counts using a `double`.
 This makes it lose accuracy far from the epoch (e.g., around the first millenium)
 * ICU uses the Julian calendar for dates before the Gregorian change on `1582-10-15` instead of the proleptic Gregorian calendar.
 This means that dates prior to the changeover will differ, although ICU will give the date as actually written at the time.
-* ICU computes ages by using part increments instead of using the length of the earlier month like DuckDB and Postgres.
+* ICU computes ages by using part increments instead of using the length of the earlier month like DataMiner and Postgres.

 ## Future Work

 Temporal analysis is a large area, and while the ICU time zone support is a big step forward, there is still much that could be done.
-Some of these items are core DuckDB improvements that could benefit all temporal binning systems and some expose more ICU functionality.
+Some of these items are core DataMiner improvements that could benefit all temporal binning systems and some expose more ICU functionality.
 There is also the prospect for writing other custom binning systems via extensions.

-### DuckDB Features
+### DataMiner Features

 Here are some general projects that all binning systems could benefit from:
 * Add a `DATE_ROLL` function that emulates the ICU calendar `roll` operation for "rotating" around a containing bin;